lincolnwu/TravelRoulette/README.md

 # Travel Roulette
 Travel Roulette is a travel application where users can randomly choose a vacation destination based on geographical region.
+Currently deployed at: https://travelroulettesite.herokuapp.com/

 ## Description
 Can't decide where to travel?
 This website randomly chooses a location around the world and provides information about nearby